axlywb/Entertainment-and-education-that-makes-you-emotional-and-laugh/README.md

 Subscription Management: Integrate a subscription-based model for premium content access.

-Payment Gateway: Supports multiple payment methods with TON and Solana secure for subscription fees and one-time purchases.
+Payment Gateway: Supports multiple payment methods with TON and polygon,Solana secure for subscription fees and one-time purchases.

 this provides a glimpse